-Women who are known to be pregnant and/or their fetuses may be involved in research if all of the requirements outlined in the VHA Directive 1200.5 (effective date January 7, 2019) are met.
-The VA medical facility Director must certify that the VA medical facility has sufficient expertise in women's or reproductive health to conduct the proposed research if the research includes interventional studies or invasive monitoring of pregnant women. ÷
+Women who are known to be pregnant and/or their fetuses may be involved in research if all the requirements outlined in the VHA Directive 1200.5are met.
+The VA medical facility Director must certify that the VA medical facility has sufficient expertise in women's or reproductive health to conduct the proposed research if the research includes interventional studies or invasive monitoring of pregnant women.